michaeldoody/whisker_control/README.md

 ![Whisker Calibration](media/whisker_calibration.png)

-6. A second window will appear that shows the image you just captures.
+6. A second window will appear that shows the image you just captured.
 Use your mouse to drag and drop a ROI box around the blurry reticle.
 Draw the box as tight as possible, like in the image below, to get an accurate measuremnt of the height and width of the crosshairs.
 To retry the process, press Esc and rerun the program.
 Once you have drawn an acurate ROI box, press the Spacebar to view the cropped image in a third window.
 Press the Spacebar again to save the Pixels Per Micrometer measurement to ppum.txt, or press Esc to cancel.

 ![ROI](media/roi.png)